ianp/ianpdotorg/source/_posts/2010-01-02-working-with-java-arrays.markdown

 wordpress_id: '473'
 categories:
 - Java
-- Lisp
 - Clojure
-- Examples
-- Interop
 ---

-One improvement that I'd like to see in Clojure is more examples in the doc strings (or maybe in a separate :example` metadata item).
+One improvement that I'd like to see in Clojure is more examples in the doc strings (or maybe in a separate `:example` metadata item).
 Still, nothing to stop me building up a set of my own.
 So, here are some simple examples of working with Java arrays in Clojure… Given some sample data:

 ```clj
 (def my-list '(1 2 3 4 5))